peterpakos/check_ipa_consistency/README.md

 SUDO Rules          2          2          2          2          2          2          OK
 DNS Zones           46         46         46         46         46         46         OK
-LDAP Conflicts      NO         NO         NO         NO         NO         NO         OK Anonymous BIND      on         on         on         on         on         on         OK Ghost Replicas      2          2          2          2          2          2          FAIL Replication Status  shdc02 0   ashb01 0   shdc02 0   shdc02 0   shdc02 -1  ashb02 0
+LDAP Conflicts      NO         NO         NO         NO         NO         NO         OK Ghost Replicas      NO         NO         NO         NO         NO         NO         OK Anonymous BIND      YES        YES        YES        YES        YES        YES        OK Replication Status  ashb01 0   shdc01 0   shdc01 0   shdc01 0   shdc01 0   ashb02 0
                     ashb02 0                         vadmz01 0
                     frem01 0
-                               shdc01 0
+                    shdc02 0
 ===========================================================================================
 ```